Accendo Reliability

 How Reliability is Calculated

-Let’s move on to how the suggest we measure reliability.
-The title of Chapter 4, “How Reliability is Calculated” is ominous.
+Let’s move on to how they suggest we measure reliability.
+The title of Chapter 4, “How Reliability is Calculated,” is ominous.
 I tend to think of measuring reliability, which may be niggly on my part.

 My hopes are quickly dashed as the chapter opens with a brief description of parts count predictions using failure rates, converting to MTBF, as the first way to ‘calculate’ reliability for your product or system.

-After a couple pages and an example of parts count prediction, the authors mention Physics of failure and devotes two paragraphs to the approach.
-They suggest is applies for high-reliability items that justify the considerable expense of creating time to failure models.
+After a couple pages and an example of parts count prediction, the authors mention Physics of Failure and devote two paragraphs to the approach.
+They suggest it applies to high-reliability items that justify the considerable expense of creating time to failure models.

 Then it’s back to the parts count topic by listing examples of component steady state failure rates.